gusye1234/llm-as-function/readme.md

     ...

 # Parse mode: ["error", "accept_raw"], default "error"
-# llm-as-function may fail to return the result format, due to LLM is not always obey
+# llm-as-function may fail to return the result format, due to LLM doesn't always obey
 # When the parsing fails, there are two mode you can choose:

 @LLMFunc(parse_mode="error")